pmangione/Tech-Academy-Projects/LiveProject/README.md

-Using the ASP.NET MVC framework, modified existing features and built new functionality for the job application tracking section of a software bootcamp web application.
+Using the ASP.NET MVC framework, I modified existing features and built new functionality for the job application tracking section of a software bootcamp web application.
 Specifically, this section tracks the job search process for students in the software bootcamp including where they have applied, how long they have been looking for a job, and which companies they have applied to.

 PROJECT HIGHLITES